 Details about all of these facts can be found on the page below:

 - You do not need a job offer to apply for OPT

-- You may not pursue a new course of study while on OPT.
+- You may not pursue a new course of full-time study while on OPT.

 - The application is approved by United States Citizenship & Immigration Service (USCIS), but OPT must first be recommended by OIA.